By Jeff White (firstname.lastname@example.org)

-Virginia captured NCAA championships in men’s soccer, men’s tennis and its first-ever title in baseball capped another successful athletics season in which teams or individuals from 20 of the Cavaliers’ 25 intercollegiate athletics programs advanced to NCAA postseason competition in 2014-15.
-UVa secured its second straight top-10 finish in the Directors’ Cup standings.
-The Cavaliers established an ACC record with NCAA championships in three men’s sports in one season and placed in the top 20 in the Directors’ Cup standings for the ninth consecutive year.
+In 2015-16, Virginia captured its second consecutive NCAA men’s tennis championship to highlight another successful athletics season in which teams or individuals from 20 of the Cavaliers’ 25 intercollegiate athletics programs advanced to NCAA postseason competition.
+UVA secured its third straight top-10 finish in the Directors’ Cup standings and placed in the top 20 in the Directors’ Cup standings for the 10th consecutive year.

-UVa captured six Atlantic Coast Conference championships and its 69 conference titles since the spring of 2002 are the most of any ACC school during that time.
-In 2014-15, UVa won ACC championships in women’s golf (first ever), rowing (sixth consecutive and 15th in 16 years), men’s tennis (ninth consecutive and 11th in the last 12 years), women’s tennis (second consecutive), women’s swimming and diving (eighth consecutive) and wrestling (first since 2010).
+UVA captured four Atlantic Coast Conference championships and its 73 conference titles since the spring of 2002 are the most of any ACC school during that time.
+In 2015-16, UVA won ACC championships in women's golf (second consecutive), rowing (seventh consecutive and 16th in 17 years), women's cross country (first since 1982) and women's swimming and diving (ninth consecutive).

 Great progress has also been made in the area of athletics facility improvements during Littlepage’s watch, including the additions of the George Welsh Indoor Practice Facility (2013) and John Paul Jones Arena (2006).